kvernet/mim-docs/docs/index.md

 ## The problem we solve

 In muon imaging, sometimes it is necessary to have sufficient number of muons to be able to properly reconstruct the density distribution of a target.
 Unfortunately we are dependent on what the nature provides and our detectors have limited aceptance and often we need to reconstruct the interior of the target in a short time.
 The solution provided by MIM algorithms is to make the most of every muon we detect while preserving the best possible spatial resolution.
+The accretion algorithm that allows to integrate the closest bins to have the minimum number of muons is described [here](algorithm.md).

-Two algorithms are developped to solve the problems.
-The [accretion algorithm](algorithms/accretion.md#the-accretion-algorithm) allows to integrate the closest bins to have the minimum number of muons and the [kernel algorithm](algorithms/kernel.md#the-kernel-algorithm) allows to affect the reconstructed density to all accreted bins with different weights.
 Note also, assuming that the number of detected muons follows a Poisson distribution then the statistical uncertainty on the reconstructed density is, in first approximation, function inverse of $\sqrt{number\, of\, muons}$.
 We can easily deduce that the algorithms implicitly allow to reconstruct the density of a target with a statistical uncertainty not exceeding a threshold value.

 ## The methodology